-John McCain: The war hero who became Republican presidential candidate
+John McCain, the Vietnam war hero who became a Republican presidential candidate

 -

-John McCain: The war hero who became Republican presidential candidate
+John McCain, the Vietnam war hero who became a Republican presidential candidate

 Senator John McCain, who faced down his captors in a Vietnam prisoner of war camp and later turned his rebellious streak into a 35-year political career, has died after battling brain cancer for more than a year.